formabble/releases/docs/docs/shards/shards/GFX/ViewMatrix.md

 </div>

-This shard takes the input view object and returns its view matrix, which represents the camera's position and orientation in the world space.
+This shard takes the input view object and outputs its view matrix, which represents the camera's position and orientation in the world space.

 --8<-- "includes/license.md"